 Your own entertainment

-Reading books are one of the best ways to cope with long-haul flights or any flight for that matter!
-If you are not a movie person and the in-flight entertainment systems are not for you, then reading a book is a great way to spend the flight.
+Reading books is one of the best ways to cope with long-haul flights or any flight for that matter!
+If you are not a movie person and the in-flight entertainment systems are not for you, reading a book is a great way to spend the flight.